ryuichiueda/GlueLang/README.md

 The examples are located in the ./exmaples/ dir.

-# Licence
+# License

-MIT Licence is applied to.
+MIT License is applied to.
 See LICENSE.md.

 # Document (in Japanese)